Have questions? We're here.

 • 1 Breakfast

-Prague Old Town & Castle District
+Prague Old Town & Charles Bridge Tour

-Here you may reboard the motorcoach for a ride back to the hotel or head out for some free time in the Old Town Square.
+Get an overview of the city with a panoramic tour that carries you past such sights as the State Opera House, the National Museum, and Wenceslas Square.
+After strolling through Golden Lane, a street of quaint cottages where Prague's 17th-century goldsmiths lived (alas, there's no truth to the legend that it was named for the royal alchemists), you may reboard the motorcoach for a ride back to the hotel or continue the guided walk through the picturesque Lesser Quarter, the district around Prague Castle, to Charles Bridge.
+Cross the landmark bridge named for Charles IV, who ordered its construction in 1357; it's strictly for pedestrians now, so you can pause and look down at the Vltava below you and examine some of the statues that line the bridge, before you head to Old Town Square.
 This was the original market square; the buildings that surround it form a case study in Prague's architectural history.
-You'll find Prague's most famous Gothic church, Our Lady Before Týn, there, along with the 14th century Old Town Hall (which boasts a famous medieval astronomical clock), the beautiful baroque St. Nicholas, the rococo Kinský Palace and a group of Renaissance houses.
+You'll find Prague's most famous Gothic church, The Lady Before Týn, there, along with the 14th-century Old Town Hall (which boasts a famous medieval astronomical clock), the beautiful baroque St. Nicholas, the rococo Kinsky Palace, and a group of Renaissance houses.

 Prague's Old Jewish Quarter